gilacost/gilacost/ventures/STRAVA_SUMMARY_ERL.md

     └── strava_sync.erl
 ```

-This looks more convoluted than our simple [strava_sync.ex](../strava_sync.ex)
+This looks more convoluted than our simple [strava_sync.ex](../strava_sync.ex),
 but 🐻 with me.
 Forget about the README and LICENSE files.
 We only need to look
 at `rebar.config` and `strava_sync.erl` at the minute.

-- The `rebar.config` is similar to the `mix.exs` file, it allows us to add
+- The `rebar.config` is similar to the `mix.exs` file.
+It allows us to add
-  dependencies and include extra applications among others.
+  dependencies and include extra applications.
 - The `strava_sync.erl` will be the entrypoint of our escript.

 Lets try to compile the script and run it!